-In any case, during one of my late-night research sessions on childhood development and behavior, I came across an article on “traits of Level 1 autism.”
-I clearly remember it and thinking, Weird.
+In any case, late one night I was down a rabbit hole reading about milestones and child development when I came across an article on “traits of Level 1 autism.”
+I clearly remember reading it and thinking, Weird.
 That sounds exactly like me.

-I brushed it off at the time, but a seed was planted in my brain that wouldn’t stay dormant.
-A few weeks later, I kept going down a rabbit hole on autistic traits and adult diagnoses.
-I had a strange feeling growing in my stomach.
+I brushed it off at the time, but a seed was planted in my brain that wouldn't stay dormant.
+A few weeks later, I ended up in another rabbit hole on autistic traits and adult diagnoses.
+A strange feeling was growing in my stomach.

 My Autism Self-Diagnosis At Age 40

-Finally one night after putting the kids to bed, I took an autism self-assessment test online.
+Finally one night after putting our kids to bed, I took an autism self-assessment test online.
 I was expecting negative, inconclusive, or mixed results at best.

-There have been one too many times in my life when I’ve done or said something with purely good intentions that to my shock resulted in someone saying,
+There have been many times in my life when I've done or said something with purely good intentions that to my surprise resulted in people close to me saying,

-Do I have to spell everything out for you to understand?
-Can’t you take a hint?
+Do I really have to spell everything out for you to understand?
+Can't you take a hint?

 I feel exhausted talking to you.

-It can be hard to bounce back from words like that.
-But, fortunately I’m patient and forgiving.
+It's not easy to hear words like that.
+But, fortunately I'm patient and forgiving.
 And I know when my intentions are good even if the other person did not.

 Anyway, after taking the assessment, I started to freak out.
 I didn't need to get an official diagnosis to be sure.
 I just I knew that I am autistic.
 But how would I break the news to Sam?
 I decided not to overthink it.